Avergrove/avergroves-learning-notes/docs/tetris/jigsaw_loop.md

     - The correct build direction can be determined by the first S/Z that arrives.
 Place it such that it is horizontal and pointing towards the middle of the field.
         - This will allow you to start the loop 100% of the time.

-Solve phase:
+- Solve phase:
     - Solutions from MetallicLurker's doc: https://docs.google.com/document/d/13EGXMdc4s_zRhp9VFD7Wq8VhLhAj_6MA4Cge0pvo0m8/edit?tab=t.0#heading=h.i9k2ip5co7ul
     - Beginner Path:
         - You might be tempted to go always go for the solve, but this isn't always a good idea (Spending T on first PC), at least while learning.
         - First, check if you can get the lucky 10% solve you would usually get in the main loop (without the tub recovery setup).
 (JSO / LZO) depending on direction
         - Otherwise, look for another way to PC
-            - There are around 12 setups for 2nd PC, and you will easily get overwhelmed if you are forced to learn all of them at once.
+            - There are around a total of 12 minimal setups for 2nd PC, and you will easily get overwhelmed if you are forced to learn all of them at once.
-            - Instead, let's try to find a solve that saves the T piece during 1st PC (ie: Good solve).
-If not, just continue the main loop.
+            - **Instead, let's try to find a solve that saves the T piece during 1st PC (ie: Good solve).
+If not, just continue the main loop.**
                 - The save T piece 2nd PC setups generally has simpler setups and solutions.
             - Hint1: Both Jaws and PCO are in a column parity imbalanced state.
                 - that means you need to put in an odd number of column parity pieces.
 (J/L/Vert T)